bornatforty/scabbalicious.github.io/README.md

 Styling was originally done with plain CSS and has been updated to use Bootstrap 4 with animations and transitions.

 This page is simply my little corner of the dev world and a starting place to get to know me better.

+I've also implemented a very simple chatbot messaging interface with Drift.